 \subsubsection{Pick criterion}

-There is a necessary and sufficient condition for the existence of Nevalinna interpolants, namely, the generalized Pick criterion \cite{Fei2021}.
+There is a necessary and sufficient condition for the existence of Nevanlinna interpolants, namely, the generalized Pick criterion \cite{Fei2021}.
 It is formulated in terms of the Pick matrix \cite{Pick1917},

 and states that if the Pick matrix is positive definite, an infinite number of solutions to the interpolation problem exists.
 If it is positive semidefinite but not positive definite, there is a unique solution.
 If the Pick matrix contains negative eigenvalues in addition to the positive ones, no solution to the interpolation problem exists~\cite{Pick1917,Khargonekar1985}.
-In many numerical calculations, this condition is satisfied for a subset of the values to be interpolated but broken if all values are considered.
+In many numerical calculations, this condition is satisfied when considering a subset of the values to be interpolated, but it fails when all values are taken into account.
 In particular, if data points are added from low to high frequencies, high Matsubara frequency values tend to break this condition.
-Our implementation determines the optimal number of low Matsubara frequencies, $N_{\mathrm{opt}}$, for the analytic continuation in an automated fashion.
+Our implementation determines the \textit{optimal} number of low Matsubara frequencies, $N_{\mathrm{opt}}$, for the analytic continuation in an automated fashion.
 The process involves setting an initial value of $N_{\mathrm{cut}}$ to 1 and constructing a Pick matrix from input data at the lowest $N_{\mathrm{cut}}$ Matsubara frequencies ($\alpha = 1, \cdots, N_{\mathrm{cut}}$), which is then factorized using Cholesky Factorization.
-If the factorization is successful, $N_{\mathrm{cut}}$ is incremented by 1 and the procedure is repeated until a factorization failure occurs.
-The optimal cutoff, $N_{\mathrm{opt}}$, is then established as the highest value of $N_{\mathrm{cut}}$ that resulted in a successful factorization.
+If the factorization is successful, $N_{\mathrm{cut}}$ is incremented by one and the procedure is repeated until a factorization failure occurs \footnote{Rigorously speaking, the success of Cholesky factorization does not guarantee that the given matrix is positive definite due to rounding error.
+The numerical rigorous criterion can be found in Ref.~\cite{Rump2006}}.
+The optimal cutoff, $N_{\mathrm{opt}}$, is then determined as the maximum value of $N_{\mathrm{cut}}$ for which factorization is successful.
 In the subsequent analytic continuation, we utilize only the data up to $N_{\mathrm{opt}}$.
 We refer to this procedure as ``Pick Selection''.